No LLMs were harmed during creation of this post.

 On Linux, i recommend installing Vulkan SDK using the package manager.
 If it’s not in package manager of your distro, i assume you know what you’re doing and how to install it manually.

-Afterwards, we can generate the build files (replace /your/install/dir with custom installation directory, if you want):
+Afterwards, we can generate the build files.
+To enable Vulkan back-end, we need to set GGML_VULKAN variable to ON.
+Replace /your/install/dir with custom installation directory, if you want one - otherwise remove this variable:

 cmake -S . -B build -G Ninja -DGGML_VULKAN=ON -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/your/install/dir -DLLAMA_BUILD_TESTS=OFF -DLLAMA_BUILD_EXAMPLES=ON -DLLAMA_BUILD_SERVER=ON